MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-417-Health-Maintenance-Organizations-Competitive-Medical-Plans-Health-Care-Prepayment-Plans/subpart-O-Medicare-Payment-Cost-Basis/section-417.536.md

 (k) *Cost to related entities.* (1) The costs of services, facilities, or supplies furnished to an HMO or CMP by a related entity are allowable at the cost to the related entity in accordance with § 413.17 of this chapter.

-(2) An entity is not considered related to the HMO or CMP merely because -
+(2) An entity is not considered related to the HMO or CMP merely because—

 (i) It has a risk or incentive agreement under which the HMO or CMP reimburses or compensates the entity for services it furnishes to the HMOs' or CMPs' enrollees; or